-YCOSST will be participating at the 9th Annual National Sustainable Design Expo (NSDE) this year and you should too!
-The expo will be held April 19-21, 2013, at the National Mall in Washington D.C. and is open to the public.
+YCOSST will be participating at the 10th Annual National Sustainable Design Expo (NSDE) this year and you should too!
+The expo will be held April 25-27, 2014, at the Washington Convention Center in Washington D.C. and is open to the public.

 Come join hundreds of students, scientists, non-profit organizations, and feds as they showcase their innovative ideas for achieving a sustainable future.